Matheus2212/Matheus2212/README.md

+# Want to bring your project come true?

-# Hello, I'm Matheus and I can help you to bring your project come true.
+## Hello, I'm Matheus and I can help you achieve that.

-I like to study a bit of everything.
+I enjoy to study IT.
 Most of the time I work with PHP, Python, React/React Native and .NET Framework.
-I enjoy creating Chrome extensions as personal projects as well.
+I enjoy creating Chrome extensions as personal projects as well, like the GTM Watson on Chrome webstore.

 I'm a FullStack dev and I'm driven by curiosity and time saving stuff.
+I'm currently graduating as a Software Engineer and Cyber Security Engineer - and that's the reason why I don't put lots of stuff in social media.
 I like to think that, to efficiently save time, you first need to "reinvent the wheel" to know how things works and be prepared of what you can/cannot do.
+Needless to say, doing so gave me the best experiences as a developer.

+I worked with GA4, GTM and marketing related stuff for almost all types of websites, so if you need a report of any kind, you may consider me as an option.
+I also developed entire modules for existing projects based on PHP and created a whole platform in DJango along with React for a logistic company at my town.
+You can search for "Rodo Aves" in playstore and, case you want a challenge, try hack me here: https://app.rodoaves.com.br

-How about you take a look at my public repos?
-Most of the stuff is the "reinvent the wheel" scenario to see what challenges might occur for specific purposes. **Almost all things I made from scratch, with a bare idea**.
+Want to take a look at my public repos?
+Most of if has the "reinvent the wheel" scenario aplied. **Almost all things I made from scratch, with a bare idea of how to achieve something**.

-Thank you and enjoy!
+That's it.

+Enjoy!

  ##